 Lubricate the grease fittings and oil points after every 25 hours of operation.
 Lubricate more often when operating in dusty or dirty conditions.
 Use SAE general purpose lithium or molybdenum base grease for grease fittings and light machine oil (SAE 10) to lubricate oil points.
-Lubricate the locations shown in the Chassis and Deck Lubrication Points illustration.
+Lubricate the locations shown in the Chassis and Deck Lubrication Points illustration on page 47.